-A: Holders of LMCA will receive a dividend of one-fourth of a share of our Series A common stock for each whole share of LMCA held by them on the record date and one Series C Right for every five shares of our Series A common stock received in the distribution, holders of LMCB will receive a dividend of one-fourth of a share of our Series B common stock for each whole share of LMCB held by them on the record date and one Series C Right for every five shares our Series B common stock received in the distribution and holders of LMCK will receive a dividend of one-fourth of a share of our Series C common stock for each whole share of LMCK held by them on the record date and one Series C Right for every five shares of our Series C common stock received in the distribution.
+A: Holders of LMCA will receive a dividend of one-fourth of a share of our Series A common stock for each whole share of LMCA held by them on the record date, holders of LMCB will receive a dividend of one-fourth of a share of our Series B common stock for each whole share of LMCB held by them on the record date and holders of LMCK will receive a dividend of one-fourth of a share of our Series C common stock for each whole share of LMCK held by them on the record date.
 Cash will be issued in lieu of fractional shares of Liberty common stock.
-See "-The Rights Offering" below for information regarding the Series C Rights to be distributed in the distribution.